xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Documents/DocumentMethods.md

 different revision already.
 An error is also thrown if no document exists with the given *_id* or *_key* value.

-Please note that if the method is executed on the arangod server (e.g. from inside a Foxx application), an immutable document object will be returned for performance reasons.
+Please note that if the method is executed on the avocadod server (e.g. from inside a Foxx application), an immutable document object will be returned for performance reasons.
 It is not possible to change attributes of this immutable object.
 To update or patch the returned document, it needs to be cloned/copied into a regular JavaScript object first.
-This is not necessary if the *document* method is called from out of arangosh or from any other client.
+This is not necessary if the *document* method is called from out of avocadosh or from any other client.

 `collection.document(document-handle)`